Stephen Free SC

 Academic history

-Stephen studied at the Australian National University, where he was awarded University Medals in Law and History.
-He continued his studies at Oxford University (Magdalen College) on a Commonwealth Scholarship.
-Stephen was awarded the Vinerian Scholarship as the top student in the BCL and went on to receive an MPhil (Distinction).
+Stephen studied at the Australian National University on a National Undergraduate Scholarship, where he was awarded University Medals in Law and History.
+He continued his studies at Oxford University (Magdalen College) on a Commonwealth Scholarship, undertaking the Bachelor of Civil Law (BCL).
+Stephen was awarded the Vinerian Scholarship for the best performance in the BCL and went on to receive an MPhil (Distinction).

 T: + 612 9233 7880